- Listing Type: Private Schools

 - IPED: 1907017

-- Special Needs Served: Learning Differences, Autism Spectrum
+- Special Needs Served: Learning Differences, Therapeutic, Autism Spectrum, Other Developmental Disability

 Hill Top Preparatory School provides life-changing experiences for bright and creative students who struggle to achieve academic and social success due to performance-based learning differences including ADHD, high functioning Autism Spectrum Disorders, specific learning disabilities, or anxiety.